-Action plans
+Action Plans

 We recognise that the actions resulting from a policy statement such as this are what make a difference.

-Every year, accordingly, we draw up an action plan within the framework of the overall academy improvement plan and self-evaluation form (SEF), setting out the specific equality objectives we shall pursue.
-The objectives which we identify take into account national and local priorities and issues, as appropriate.
+Every year, accordingly, we draw up an action plan within the framework of the overall Academy Self Evaluation Form (SEF), setting out the specific equality objectives we shall pursue.
+The objectives which we identify take into account National and local priorities and issues, as appropriate.